mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

-# Installing OpenShift on AWS extending to AWS Outposts in Day-2
+# Installing OpenShift on AWS extending to AWS Outposts on Day-2

-Lab steps to install an OpenShift cluster on AWS, extending compute nodes to AWS Outposts as a day-2 operations.
+Lab steps to install an OpenShift cluster on AWS, extending compute nodes to AWS Outposts as day-2 operations.

 Total time running this lab: ~120 minutes (install, setup, test, destroy).